IAEA-NDS/exforparser/README.md

 The repository is still under developments and not ready to use.
 It made public to share the progress between collaborators.
 No documents are available yet.

-A related parser currently under development to support WPEC SG50 can be found at : https://github.com/IAEA-NDS/exfor-parserpy

 ## Using exforparser